MAPF-Competition/Code-Archive/2023 Competition/README.md

 - Summary tables with details of entries: such as team name, the achieved score, the total errands finished on each benchmark instance, and the link to the corresponding code.

 ## Teams and Entries:

+*<sup>Note: the Submission ID in the table is a unique identifier of a submission.
+It helps to distinguish submissions with the same implementation/code but output solutions with different scores/total errands finished.</sup>*

 ### Main Round
 <table>
 <tr>